-Line Mar was established in the 1950s as a manufacturing and import subsidiary of the successful American toy manufacturer Louis Marx & Company.
+Line Mar was founded in the 1950s as a manufacturing and import subsidiary of the successful American toy manufacturer Louis Marx & Co.

-The company was responsible for overseas manufacturing and distribution relationships involving the importation of mechanical and battery-operated toys from Japan.
+The Japanese company was responsible for overseas manufacturing and distribution relationships involving the importation of mechanical and battery-operated toys made in Japan.

 Marx was able to secure several important character licenses, such as Popeye and the Flintstones and had the toys made in Japan to keep the cost down.
-This meant huge profits when the toys were sold in the United States.
-Linemar continued to produce a variety of character toys until it went out of business in the 1960s.
+This meant huge profits when the tin toys were sold in the US.
+Linemar continued to produce a variety of character toys until it went out of business in the late 1960s.